covidclinical/Phase2.2.bacterial_infections/README.md

 %Y 4-digit year (e.g., 2007)

-After all these changes are done, run the runAnalysis.Rmd.
+After all these changes are done, run the bacterialInfection.Rmd.
 As an output the next files will be generated in the output folder:
-- an html file named: runAnalysis.html
+- an html file named: bacterialInfection.html
-- files with the counts/frequencies for meta-analysis
+- two RData files with ICD codes summary for QC